afonsoarriaga/ProjectTempo/README.md

 # Project Tempo

-> [!NOTE]
-> This project is an artifact of [Tempo PAKE](https://eprint.iacr.org/2025/1399).
+This project is an artifact of [Tempo PAKE](https://eprint.iacr.org/2025/1399).
-> It benchmarks alternative specifications/implementations of the ML-KEM SampleNTT algorithm specified in [FIPS 203, Algorithm 7](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.pdf).
+It benchmarks alternative specifications/implementations of the ML-KEM SampleNTT algorithm specified in [FIPS 203, Algorithm 7](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.pdf).
-> This project has two Git submodules: `OpenSSL` and `pqm4`.
+This project has two Git submodules: `OpenSSL` and `pqm4`.
-> Algorithms A0, A1 and C1 are self-contained.
+Algorithms A0, A1 and C1 are self-contained.
 Algorithms B0 and C0 require OpenSSL.
-> Running the main python script produces the benchmarks presented in Table 1 of the paper.
+Running the main python script produces the benchmarks presented in Table 1 of the paper.
-> To run the benchmarks on ARM Cortex-M4, see instructions below.
+To run the benchmarks on ARM Cortex-M4, see instructions below.
 Results are provided in `pqm4_results.md` and summarized in Table 2 of the paper.

 ## Bibliography